threatgrid/ctia/README.md

 ### Local workflow

-To start CTIA locally, use `./scripts/run`.
+To start CTIA locally, use `./scripts/run` for ES5 and `./scripts/run7` for ES7.

 For a REPL workflow, run `lein repl`.
 Use `(start)` to start CTIA, `(stop)` to stop it, and `(go)` to restart it.